 definition

-Children's soldiers are
+Child soldiers are

 According to estimates, around 250,000 children in over 20 countries are recruited and used in over 20 countries by armed groups and armies.
 They are kidnapped or lured with false promises and a small wage and drilled military.
 They are often made compliant by ill -treatment, drugs or money.
 Girls and boys are often sexually abused.
 The long -term consequences for the psychological and physical well -being of the children are catastrophic: they are forced to absolute obedience, the self -confidence disappears, they dump off cruelty, are traumatized and seriously injured.

-250,000 children and adolescents are used in more than 20 countries worldwide as soldiers, most of them in the Middle East, Africa and Asia.
+The handover in the video250,000 children and adolescents are used in more than 20 countries worldwide as soldiers, most of them in the Middle East, Africa and Asia.

 - The establishment of the International Criminal Court in the Hague, which, among other things, pursues the recruitment of children as a war crime